When you start managing rental property, you will need to find a good accounting system to track your rent payments, expenses, payments, and profits.

 Spreadsheets on programs like Excel, give a landlord a way to track and auto-calculate totals from each spending category to provide you with your gross income, net income, and total expenses for the year.

-QuickBooks for Rental Property Accounting
+Can QuickBooks Be Used for Property Management?

 QuickBooks is often at the top of any professional’s mind when they think about accounting software for their business.